 IP CCTV has many advantages, including the ability to capture and transmit images of much higher quality (Megapixel Cameras) and removing the need for specialist CCTV recording hardware such as DVRs (digital video recorders), which are replaced by standard IT servers.

-The move to network video has increased the ability to analyse video data, both live and stored.
+The move to network video has increased the ability to analyse video data, both live and recorded.
 Video analytics enables live images to be monitored by software for suspicious incidents, for example by drawing “virtual tripwires” on a scene.
 Forensic search enables the intelligent searching of stored video for incidents by specifying image characteristics such as colour and direction of movement.

 Good CCTV system design remains fundamental.
 Whether to use CCTV, where to place cameras and which cameras to use so as to maximise effectiveness in enhancing security remains key.